-You can also see how much more significantly bigger the new sea defences are, against the old sea wall which is still visible at the northern golf course end, seen towards the end of the clip.
+You can also see how much more significantly bigger the new sea defences are.
+The old sea wall is still visible at the northern golf course end, seen towards the end of the clip.

 Rossall Coastal Defence Scheme Nears Completion

-The photo below shows just how effective the new coastal defence scheme at Rossall was at controlling Storm Eleanor on 3 Jan 2018.
+The photo below shows just how effectively the new coastal defence scheme controlled Storm Eleanor on 3 Jan 2018.

-The photo below is taken looking along the top of the intermediate recurve wall.
+The next photo is taken looking along the top of the intermediate recurve wall.
 The recurve wall is about 4′ high.

-Meanwhile, at the southern end of the scheme where the new wall meets the old sea wall in front of Rossall School, it was business as usual.
+At the southern end of the scheme where the new wall meets the old wall in front of Rossall School, it was business as usual.

 In the foreground you can see the relative lack of wave activity against the new wall.
-From the centre of the photo you can see enormous waves battering the old wall and overtopping.
+From the centre of the photo you can see enormous waves battering the old wall and overtopping it.
 This photo beautifully demonstrates just how effective the new wall is.

-Work has started to create an ecology park on the landward side of the Rossall Coastal Defence Scheme from West Way to Fairway.
+There’s now an ecology park on the landward side of the Rossall Coastal Defence Scheme, between West Way and Fairway.

-The 1.5km strip of land will be known as Larkholme Grasslands and is already classed as a Biological Heritage Site because of the rare species of flora and fauna that grow there.
+The 1.5km strip of land is now known as Larkholme Grasslands.
+It was already classed as a Biological Heritage Site before the seawall works, because of the rare species of flora and fauna which grow there.